The end of the Australian winter and well into spring. It is then shipping peak season time.

 High volumes of traffic and delays

 Your cargo will be among extremely high volumes of traffic.
-In 2018, volumes skyrocketed early due to anticipation over a looming U.S.-China trade war (a war which is still being fought today in 2019).
+In 2018, volumes skyrocketed early due to anticipation over a looming U.S.-China trade war.

 It’s critical that you secure your shipping space as early as possible in advance.
 Otherwise, you’ll find yourself in a logistics nightmare, fighting for space on vessels along with hundreds of others.